 You may wonder how long your gym injury claim will take to be settled?
 Well, this can depend on whether the defendant admits liability for the accident and your injuries.
 If they do, the claim could be settled in a matter of months.
 Where negotiations are required or where additional medical reports are needed to fully understand the extent of your injuries, compensation claims can take several months longer to be settled, and even years.

 If you would like us to consider your claim and let you know whether one of our expert solicitors could represent you, please contact us today for advice.

 Having a legal specialist working with you is likely to be the easiest way to achieve this.
-If your case is accepted, we’ll appoint a solicitor who’ll gather the evidence required to support your case, handle all queries from the defendant and aim to ensure your case is won and the right level of compensation is paid.
+If your case is accepted, we’ll appoint a solicitor to start the gym injury claims process.
+They’ll gather the evidence required to support your case, handle all queries from the defendant, and most importantly, aim to ensure your case is won and the right level of compensation is paid.
 They will also make sure that you are kept up to date throughout.

-If you’d like us to check if we could help you make a gym injury claim, please call today and we’ll provide free legal advice on your options.
+If you’d like us to check if we could help you with making a gym injury compensation claim, please call 0800 6524 881 today and we’ll provide free legal advice on your options.